Pack up for a stylish picnic

 Posted on April 09 2021

 With holidays abroad seeming unlikely this year, picnics will be a major part of our spring and summer staycations.
-With the rule of six making things a little easier, it would be rude not to venture outside with family and friends for a good catch up and plenty of delicious food.
+With restrictions easing, it would be rude not to venture outside with family and friends for a good catch up and plenty of delicious food.

 Planning is key to pulling off a superb picnic, and to help make sure you're organised, we’ve created a handy picnic checklist covering picnic food, tableware, outdoor games and activities, and more.